jochenalt/Pentapod-Design/docs/bill-of-material.md

 ## Herkulex IDs

 HerkuleX Servos are addressed with the so-called HerkuleX identifier.
 Each command has to be accompagnied by this ID.
 It is setup upfront with the [HerkuleX Manager](http://www.dongburobot.com/jsp/board/boardDown.jsp?bseq=6783), otherwise all servos would have the same identifier coming from the factory settings.
-The convention used is down in the table:
+The convention used is shown in this table:

 |Limb              |  Servo type        | Formula          |  Leg 1 | Leg 2 | Leg 3 | leg 4 | leg 5 |
 |:-----------------|:-------------------|:-----------------|:-------|:------|:------|:------|:------|